kaiq-ts/portfolio-dev-challenge/README.md

 # Portfolio Dev

-A simple portfolio for dev's using HTML and CSS.
+A simple portfolio for dev's, using HTML and CSS.

 <p align="left">
      <a href="https://dev-portfolio-challenge.netlify.app/">📱 Visit this Project</a><br>